rust-lang/book/second-edition/nostarch/chapter10.md

 `Tweet` types all in the same *lib.rs* in Listing 10-13, they’re all in the same scope.
-If this *lib.rs* is for a crate we’ve called `aggregator`, and someone else wants to use our crate’s functionality to implement the `Summary` trait on a struct defined within their libray’s scope, they would need to import the trait into their scope first.
+If this *lib.rs* is for a crate we’ve called `aggregator`, and someone else wants to use our crate’s functionality to implement the `Summary` trait on a struct defined within their library’s scope, they would need to import the trait into their scope first.
 They would do so by specifying `use aggregator::Summary;` which then enables them to implement `Summary` for their type. `Summary` would also need to be a public trait for another crate to